Tags and Filing

 When you file a jot to a tag:

-Files are plain files on your filesystem.
+These are plain files on your filesystem.
 You can search them, back them up, or feed them into any knowledge management system you want.

 Computer-only